Shibaken0618/Shibaken0618/README.md

 - 👋 Hi, I’m @Shibaken0618
-- 👀 I’m interested in... robotics, automation, and game development
+- 👀 I’m interested in... robotics, automation, and machine/deep learning
 - 🌱 I’m currently learning...
 Algorithms for robotics, computer vision, deep learning
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me ... feel free to email me at kshibat2@jh.edu